Articles on Breast Cancer

 - Most Invasive ductal and lobular cancers express hormone receptors such as the estrogen receptor (ER) and progesterone receptor (PR).
 Some tumors express a growth protein known as HER2.
 Triple-negative breast cancers are a subtype of invasive cancer with cells that lack estrogen and progesterone receptors and have no excess of a specific protein (HER2) on their surface.
 It tends to appear more often in younger women and African-American women.

-- Mucinous carcinoma are formed from mucus-producing cancer cells.
+- Mucinous carcinoma is formed from mucus-producing cancer cells.
 Mixed tumors contain a variety of cell types.

 - Inflammatory breast cancer: This cancer makes the skin of the breast appear red and feel warm (giving it the appearance of an infection).
 These changes are due to the blockage of lymph vessels by cancer cells.